Labeling & Standards Claims

 Once you’ve started to source certified products, you might want to tell the world about it, both to show your commitment to climate action and to inspire others to do the same.
-Anytime you mention our standards, it’s important to follow our guidelines for claims.
-These help to protect the credibility of the standards and the organizations who keep to them, as well as the hard work being done all the way along the supply chain.
+Anytime you mention our standards, it’s important to follow our policies for claims and labeling.
+These guidelines not only ensure claims and logo use are clear and accurate, but also help to protect the credibility of our standards and the organizations certified to them.

 How it Works